robert-huynh/practice-markdown-the-markdown-guide/3-basic-syntax/README.md

 - Markdown:

 * This is the first list item.
 * This is the second list item.
+(Add here 2 spaces)
     I need to add another paragraph below the second list item. (add 4 spaces)
 * This is the third list item.